mkljczk/react-hotkeys/README.md

 ## Authorship

-The fork is maintained by [Marcin Mikołajczak](https://github.com/mkljczk).
+The fork is maintained by [Nicole Mikołajczyk](https://github.com/mkljczk).
 Original credits:

 All credit, and many thanks, goes to [Chris Pearce](https://github.com/Chrisui) for the inception of `react-hotkeys` and all versions before `1.0.0`.